 I mean seriously, weight loss roti?
 How low can someone stoop?
 This is a prime example of total shit in fitness, nutrition, and health.
 Guess what?
 This is not a random statement but a famous concept on which a number of dumb dieticians and people are making videos and writing blogs.

-Now let’s take a second look at the people viewing these videos.
-There are some videos out of the above, which have gathered well over half a million views, and others are in lakhs and thousands.
+There are some videos, which have gathered well over half a million views, and others are in lakhs and thousands.
 This means there are millions watching these channels, and guess what, applying their stupid advice.

 In some cases, even the basic common sense is lost to an extent that it can be termed as ‘total shit’.
 This is one such case.